awsdocs/aws-single-sign-on-user-guide/doc_source/security-iam-awsmanpol.md

 These permissions allow AWS SSO administrators to identify existing directories and manage applications so that they can be configured for use with AWS SSO\.
 For more information about each of these actions, see [AWS Directory Service API permissions: Actions, resources, and conditions reference](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html)\.

 AWS SSO uses IAM policies to grant permissions to AWS SSO users\.
 AWS SSO administrators create permission sets and attach polices to them\.
-The AWS SSO administrator needs to have the following permissions to list the existing policies so that they can choose which polices to use with the permission set they are creating or updating\.
+The AWS SSO administrator must have the permissions to list the existing policies so that they can choose which polices to use with the permission set they are creating or updating\.
+To set secure and functional permissions, the AWS SSO administrator must have permissions to run the IAM Access Analyzer policy validation\.
 + `"iam:ListPolicies"`
++ `"access-analyzer:ValidatePolicy"`

 AWS SSO administrators need limited access to the following AWS Organizations actions to perform daily tasks:
 + `"organizations:EnableAWSServiceAccess"`